wridhdhi/wridhdhi.github.io/wridhdhi.github.io-log.md

 - [ ] remove and fix the work thingy
 - [ ] **IMPORTANT**: Captions have to fixed
 - [ ] add a background of nets and checks to showcase
+- [ ] Adjust fonts for large screns using inspector at various sizes and change config.scss and typography.scss
+- [x] ~~changed related `flex-align:flex-start`~~ .
+Dunno why was this not done ?
+- [x] ~~fresh in zooming animaton effect~~ [GOOD GUIDANCE](https://stackoverflow.com/questions/44035457/using-css-transitions-to-create-a-specific-zoom-in-effect)